cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 Since there is already a `shared` directory, that seems like a nice place to put this partial.
 The new file will be called `app/views/shared/_darkmode_toggle.html.erb`

-This view was pulled from the Flowbite tutorial above
+This view was pulled from the Flowbite tutorial linked at the top of the [post](https://www.freecodecamp.org/news/how-to-build-a-dark-mode-switcher-with-tailwind-css-and-flowbite/).

 `app/views/shared/_darkmode_toggle.html.erb`